 Even the CDC now admits that Lyme disease is rampant throughout the U.S. Last year, they issued a statement that their previous estimates of Lyme disease prevalence were probably off by a factor of 10, finally realizing and admitting that many cases of Lyme go unreported, and that the total annual number of cases in the U.S. is probably 300,000 or more.

-Lyme disease exists in every U.S. state (I'm still not sure about Hawaii but definitely the other 49) and on every continent except Antarctica.
+Lyme disease exists in every U.S. state and on every continent except Antarctica.
 A recent study found Lyme bacteria preserved in amber dating back 15 million years ago!

 "I Don't Spend Time in the Woods"

 It's a common misconception that Lyme only happens to outdoor enthusiasts who spend days out in the woods.
-Many people - probably most - get Lyme disease and other tick infections right in their own front yard.
-We see deer in our yard all the time, and we know there are mice around, too - that means infected ticks are present, too.
+Many people--probably most--get Lyme disease and other tick infections right in their own yard.
+We see deer in our yard all the time, and we know there are mice around, too - that means infected ticks are present.